jipress/espresso/docs/_core/application.md

 app.all("/*", loadUser)
 ```

-Another example is whitelisted “global” functionality.
+Another example is whitelisted "global" functionality.
 The example is similar to the ones above, but it only restricts
-paths that start with “/api”:
+paths that start with "/api":

 app.all("/api/*", requireAuthentication)